Radhamés Mora

-Radhamés F. Mora (born 16 February 1948) is a Dominican Republic hurdler.
-He competed in the men's 110 metres hurdles and the men's 4 × 400 metres relay at the 1968 Summer Olympics.
+Radhamés E. Mora (born 16 February 1948) is a Dominican hurdler and sprinter.
+During his career, he was selected to be part of the Dominican Republic's team at the 1968 Summer Olympics.
+He competed in the men's 110 metres hurdles and the men's 4 × 400 metres relay at the 1968 Summer Olympics, though did not medal in either event.